bengfarrell/benfarrell-blog/content/blog/2026-03-23-year-of-ai-coding.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/dK1B9b_0Z2Y?si=6JpxKRNrmgiMuQqI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Yup, if you don't put in the effort, AI made automated tests can miss pretty badly.
-I've seen some tests made by AI that just pass without testing anything at all with some complicated to compensate for it in the assertions.
+I've seen some tests made by AI that just pass without testing anything at all with some complicated code to compensate for it in the assertions.

 At that point, the pray and spray approach starts feeling absurd like....